 Our service covers:

-- microbial samples may be taken from various sections of plant and ducting which will assist in determining the levels of cleanliness in each system.
+- Microbial Sampling may be carried out within various sections of the air handling plant and ducting which will assist in determining the levels of cleanliness in each system.

 How often does it need to be done?

 Normally ventilation plant inspections will be carried out as part of an annual risk assessment or verification.
-In some cases an inpsection may nbe necessary when significant system remedial works or cleaning has been undertaken an inspection would be part of the procedure for bringing plant safely back into service.
+In some cases an inpsection may nbe necessary when significant system remedial works or extenisve cleaning has been undertaken an inspection would be part of the routine maintenance procedure for bringing plant safely back into service.

 How can AirisQ help with Ventilation System Inspection?

 Our experienced team of highly trained and industry qualified surveyors, assessor and engineers can provide the required on-site service and equipment to carry out the inspection.
 Then they will produce a documentary report and any accompanying evidence necessary to show your ventilation plant is meeting the required industry standards. .

 Benefits of using AirisQ for your Ventilation Plant and Ductwork Inspection